- Taxes affect how much of your hard-earned money you get to keep.

 A key goal of tax planning is to reduce your taxable income — and your effective tax rate.
 There are a number of strategies to consider:

 - When working, consider deducting as much pre-tax from your gross pay as possible.
-Additionally, consider your financial position and contribute to your 401(k) up to the maximum allowed, also remember to take advantage of company benefits such as payroll deductions for flexible spending accounts, transportation, supplemental insurance, etc.
+Additionally, consider your financial position and contribute to your 401(k) up to the maximum allowed if you choose.
+Look into company benefits such as payroll deductions for flexible spending accounts, transportation and supplemental insurance to see if they are right for you.

 - Review your assets to identify potential long-term capital gains (gains on assets held longer than one year), which are currently taxed at lower rates than short-term capital gains or ordinary income.